Effective Advising in Complex Contexts: Enabling sustainable peace

-The Effective Advising in Complex Contexts course has been run by Interpeace since 2013, on behalf of the Human Security Division of the Swiss Federal Department of Foreign Affairs.
-Since 2020, the Effective Advising in Complex Contexts course is sponsored by the Swiss Federal Department of Foreign Affairs and the Government of Canada.
+The Effective Advising in Complex Contexts course has been run by Interpeace since 2013.
+Interpeace is grateful for the ongoing partnership with and funding by the Swiss Federal Department of Foreign Affairs and for past funding from Global Affairs Canada.